 After the start, the Zookeeper server then start the Kafka server

 $ bin/kafka-server-start.sh config/server.properties

-After starting Kafka server then create topics after that will go with message passing from producer to consumer.
+After starting the Kafka server then create topics after that will go with the message passing from producer to consumer.
 Above steps Kafka installation for single/pseudo cluster setup on top of the Hadoop ecosystem.

 Summary: Apache Kafka installation in Linux/Ubuntu operating system it is very simple and uses it.
 If you need installation in Clouder to need to download separately bundle in Cloudera manager to set up in multi-node cluster setup.
-In Hortonworks need to the installation of Kafka in Ambari.
+Hortonworks needs the installation of Kafka in Ambari.